hunterae/blocks/docs/_includes/introduction.md

 # Introduction

-The Blocks gem is many things.
+The [blocks gem](http://github.com/hunterae/blocks) is many things.

 It acts as: